kmerchan/holbertonschool-higher_level_programming/README.md

 ## 0x07-python-test_driven_development
 This directory contains initial work with writing tests in Python and accounting for edge cases:

 0. Writing a function that adds 2 integers and an interactive test file to check for edge cases
 1. Writing a function that divides all elements of a matrix and an interactive test file to check for edge cases
 2. Writing a function that prints first and last name as strings and an interactive test file to check for edge cases
 3. Writing a function that prints a square with the "#" character and an interactive test file to check for edge cases
 4. Writing a function that prints a text string with 2 new lines after certain characters and an interactive test file to check for edge cases
 5. Writing Python Unittests to complement the interactive tests made in other tasks

+## 0x08-python-more_classes
+This directory contains additional work with Python classes:

+0. Writing an empty class to define a rectangle
+1. Writing a Rectangle class with private instance attributes width and height, instantiated with property getter and setter
+2. Writing a Rectangle class with private instance attributes width and height and public instance methods to calculate area and perimeter
+3. Writing a Rectangle class with private instance attributes width and height, public instance methods to calculate area and perimeter, and the ability to print() and str() the rectangle
+4. Writing a Rectangle class with private instance attributes width and height, public instance methods to calculate area and perimeter, and the ability to print(), str(), repr(), and eval() the rectangle
+5. Writing a Rectangle class with private instance attributes width and height, public instance methods to calculate area and perimeter, the ability to print(), str(), repr(), and eval() the rectangle, and the ability to be deleted with message
+6. Writing a Rectangle class with private instance attributes width and height, public instance methods to calculate area and perimeter, the ability to print(), str(), repr(), and eval() the rectangle, the ability to be deleted with message, and the public class attribute number_of_instances
+7. Writing a Rectangle class with private instance attributes width and height, public instance methods to calculate area and perimeter, the ability to print(), str(), repr(), and eval() the rectangle, the ability to be deleted with message, and the public class attributes number_of_instances and print_symbol
+8. Writing a Rectangle class with private instance attributes width and height, public instance methods to calculate area and perimeter, the ability to print(), str(), repr(), eval(), and compare the rectangle, the ability to be deleted with message, and the public class attributes number_of_instances and print_symbol
+9. Writing a Rectangle class with private instance attributes width and height, public instance methods to calculate area and perimeter, the ability to print(), str(), repr(), eval(), and compare the rectangle, the ability to be deleted with message, the public class attributes number_of_instances and print_symbol, and class method to return new rectangle as a square